Last Updated on

 Just so you know, this post may contain affiliate links.
 This means if you make a purchase through links on this page, Canine Weekly may collect a share of the sale or other compensation.
 As an Amazon Associate, we earn from qualifying purchases.

 Has your vet recently told you that your dog has diabetes?
-Maybe your dog was diagnosed a while ago, but you still haven’t found the right food.
-Either way, now you’re searching for the best non-prescription dog food for diabetic dogs.
+Maybe your pup was diagnosed a while ago, but you still haven’t found the right food.
+Either way, now you’re searching for the best dog food for diabetic dogs.

 Here are our top picks for the best dry dog food for diabetic dogs.
 These are just suggestions.
 You should talk to your dog’s vet before selecting an over the counter diabetic dog food.